-The basic Rare Books Collection covers virtually the entire spectrum of academic fields represented in the University’s curriculum.
-University curriculum is the primary consideration in the inclusion or exclusion of subject matter for RBSC.
+The Rare Books Collection covers virtually the entire spectrum of academic fields represented in the University’s curriculum.
+University curriculum is the primary consideration in the inclusion or exclusion of material for RBSC.
 Prominent in the collection are early imprints, private and small press books, and first editions of the works of American, English, and Irish authors.

 The Robert Aickman Collection (Rare, SC-A, SC-B, others) is the private library of the noted British theater critic and writer of occult fiction.
 It includes works on the supernatural, the theater, opera and ballet;

 The William F. Nolan/Ray Bradbury Collection (Rare) is the most comprehensive Bradbury collection known.
-It includes over 100 manuscripts and letters as well as hundreds of American and foreign language first and limited editions (most signed).
+It includes hundreds of American and foreign language first and limited editions (most signed).
 Also included are anthologies, critical works, periodicals, tearsheets, videotapes, phonodiscs, pamphlets, programs, posters, broadsides, promotional materials, and memorabilia.
 It was collected by Bradbury’s long-time friend William F. Nolan.

 The William Dean Howells Collection (Rare) includes first and signed editions of most of Howell’s works.